Anita Rée

 Anita Clara Rée (born 9 February 1885 in Hamburg, died 12 December 1933 in Kampen) was a German avant-garde painter during the Weimar Republic.
-She killed herself after the anti-Semitic government declared her work degenerate.
+She killed herself after the antisemitic government declared her work degenerate.
 Her works were saved by a groundskeeper.

 Biography

 Born into an old Jewish family of Hamburg merchants who traded in goods from India, she was the daughter of Israel Rée and Clara, née Hahn.
 Anita and her sister Emilie were however baptized and raised as Lutherans, in accordance with the social norms of assimilated upper middle class and upper class Jewish families in Germany at the time.